-Recently, I have begun talking to some friends of mine who used to self-injure when they were adolescents, (and to be very clear, they no longer self-injure).
+Recently, I have begun talking to some friends of mine who used to self-injure when they were adolescents.
 I wanted to talk with them to better understand their experiences as young people with spirituality/religion and self-injury.
 Luckily, my friends are very cool people, and were open to having a discussion with me.

 All interviewees are in their 30's and 40's now and were really interested in thinking through their experiences with me in a dialogical way.
 These conversations are not a part of my formal PhD research, but are really important because they help me to think about how spirituality/the Trancendent/God and self-injury somehow mix; and most importantly, they help with my understanding of it all.